Robeson County, North Carolina: Government

 Robeson County is run by a commission–manager government.
 The county commission comprises eight members elected from single-member districts in four-year staggered terms.
-Presided over by a chairman elected by the commissioners from among their members for a one-year term, the commission has legislative and policy-making authority over county government.
-The commissioners appoint a county manager who holds executive authority over county administration and implements the decisions of the commission.
+Presided over by a chair elected by the commissioners from among their members for one year, the commission has legislative and policy-making authority over county government.
+The commissioners appoint a county manager with executive authority over county administration and implement the commission's decisions.
 The manager appoints directors of county government departments.
 The county government supplies emergency services, social services, public health services, recreation, and economic development in its jurisdiction.
 It also maintains a water system and landfill.
-The county government is funded by a local property tax.
+A local property tax funds the county government.
 Several county departments are headquartered in the Robeson County Administration Center in Lumberton.

 Robeson County is a member of the Lumber River Council of Governments, a regional planning board representing five counties.
+The county also has a Soil and Water Conservation District led by an elected supervisor.

+Robeson County is represented in the United States Senate by Republicans Ted Budd and Thom Tillis.
+It is represented in the United States House of Representatives as part of North Carolina's 7th congressional district, represented by Republican David Rouzer, and North Carolina's 8th congressional district, represented by Republican Mark Harris.
+It is represented on the state level as part of North Carolina's 24th Senate district, represented by Republican Danny Britt, North Carolina's 46th House district, represented by Republican Brenden Jones, and North Carolina's 47th House district, represented by Republican John Lowery.

-The county also has its own Soil and Water Conservation District led by an elected supervisor.
-Robeson County is located in North Carolina's 7th congressional district the North Carolina Senate's 24th district, and the North Carolina House of Representatives' 46th and 47th district.
-Robeson is one of the four counties within the jurisdiction of the Lumbee Tribe of North Carolina, and tribal members within the county elect some members of the tribal council.
+Robeson is one of the four counties within the jurisdiction of the Lumbee Tribe of North Carolina.
+Tribal members within the county elect some members of the tribal council.
 Its headquarters is in Pembroke.

 Law enforcement and judicial system

 Robeson County lies within the bounds of North Carolina's 20th Prosecutorial District, the 16B Superior Court District, and the 16B District Court District.
 County residents elect a county sheriff, clerk of Superior Court, and district attorney.
 Judicial officials work out of the Robeson County Courthouse in Lumberton.
-Law enforcement is provided across the county by the sheriff's office, while the University of North Carolina at Pembroke and the towns of Lumberton, St. Pauls, Maxton, Red Springs, Rowland, Pembroke, and Fairmont retain their own police departments.
+Law enforcement is provided across the county by the sheriff's office, while the University of North Carolina at Pembroke and the towns of Lumberton, St. Pauls, Maxton, Red Springs, Rowland, Pembroke, and Fairmont retain police departments.
 According to an October 2021 report issued by the State Bureau of Investigation, in 2020 Robeson experienced the highest violent crime rate of the state's counties at 1,190 incidents per 100,000 people, and the third-worst overall crime rate.